weaverdgb/weaver-sdk-js/Changelist.md

 # Changelist

+## Develop
+- Add wpath support with initial two filters.

 ## 9.0.0
-- adds Weaver.ModelClass.getSuperClass() method
+- Adds Weaver.ModelClass.getSuperClass() method.
-- changes Weaver.ModelQuery().prototype.class() method to return valid for all subclasses of a model class, as well as the class itself
+- Changes Weaver.ModelQuery().prototype.class() method to return valid for all subclasses of a model class, as well as the class itself.

-## 8.11.1-beta.0
+## 8.11.1
-- Use a getter function for fs so it doesnt fail when not required
+- Use a getter function for fs so it doesnt fail when not required.

 ## 8.11.0
 - Read default data type for attributes from model.